awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/attach-instance-asg.md

 # Attach EC2 instances to your Auto Scaling group<a name="attach-instance-asg"></a>

-Amazon EC2 Auto Scaling provides you with the option of attaching one or more EC2 instances to your existing Auto Scaling group.
-After an instance is attached, it is considered part of the Auto Scaling group.
+Amazon EC2 Auto Scaling provides you with the option of attaching one or more EC2 instances to your existing Auto Scaling group\.
+After an instance is attached, it is considered part of the Auto Scaling group\.

 For an instance to be attached, it must meet the following criteria:
 + The instance is in the `running` state\.